-In the area of the ancient cemetery of Kerameikos, a mass grave of 240 people and almost 1,000 individual graves have been discovered which date between 430 and 426 BC.
+In the area of the ancient cemetery of Kerameikos, a mass grave of 240 people and almost one thousand individual graves have been discovered, presumably from between 430 and 426 BC.

 Did Alexander the Great die of West Nile Virus Pandemic?

 The causes of the death of Alexander the Great after the wars has been a case of wide speculation among historians and scientists.

 There have been several suggestions as to what killed the great general, from malaria to common cold complications.
 A pandemic was never considered, though.

 However, a study by epidemiologists John S. Marr and Charles H. Calisher entitled Alexander the Great and West Nile Virus Encephalitis has made the issue topical, attributing the death to West Nile Virus encephalitis.

 When Alexander the Great entered Babylon after winning so many Greek wars, a flock of ravens inexplicably fell dead at his feet.
 At the time, it was seen as an omen.

 However, the two scientists argue that the unusual behavior of the ravens is reminiscent of avian illness and death weeks before the first human cases of West Nile virus infection were identified.